2K Crafts

 I marked a 1/2 inch from the top of the Popcorn label on one side of my popcorn box.
 Then on the other side, i.e. where they will match up when I adhere the box together, I made another mark, even with the first one.

 Then I placed the popcorn box beneath the clear paper, matching up the tracing lines.
-Then, I took a ruler and starting from one of the little lines I drew 1/2 inch from the Popcorn label, I drew a line parallel to the Popcorn label (I know, it’s curved, so I just tried my best).
-Then, I repeated the step with all four sides of the box, making sure I ended on the little line I drew on the other end.
+Then, I took a ruler and starting from one of the little lines I drew 1/2 inch from the Popcorn label, I drew a line parallel to the label.
+Then, I repeated the step with all four sides of the box.
 Then, cut out the box, along the lines you traced around the bottom of the box, and these lines you just drew with the ruler along the top of the box.

 To form the creases, place the popcorn box face down, and place the clear paper face down, lining it all up with the popcorn box.
 Then, fold both at the same time, pressing down and creasing as you go.
-First start with the little side flap (used to connect the sides together).
+If using a machine, you would score or attach the score lines with a stylus first.
+First start with the little side flap or tab (used to connect the sides together).

 Then, do rest of the vertical folds of the box, and the bottom flaps.